 Program Tracks

-The UCSF Infectious Diseases Fellowship has two ERAS/NRMP tracks that applicants can apply to - a Research Track and a Clinician Educator Track.
+The UCSF Infectious Diseases Fellowship has 2 ERAS/NRMP tracks to which applicants can apply: a Research Track and a Clinician Educator Track.
 Applicants can apply to one or both tracks depending on career interests.
 We are happy to discuss that decision with applicants any time during the application process.

 Research Track